rdbwebster/OEREventHandler/OEREventService/Readme.txt

-Restart OER managed server
+Restart the Weblogic Service hosting OER

-then monitor Event Log File
+then monitor Event Log File for event traffic, using tail -f or some other method

-	$domain_home/cmee.log

-for event traffic.
+	$wls_domain_home/cmee.log

 Test through OER
 ================
 Search for Asset in OER then open in Asset Editor and approve some tab.

-Should see event dispatched in cmee.log
+A dispatched event should be visible in cmee.log

-EventHandler Service should write entry to AdminServer.log file (Sure stdout to log is enabled for server in wls console)
+The EventService should log the received event to the Server.log file of the WLS server hosting the web service.

+(The Service uses Apache commons logging, directed to the WLS Log implementation).
+(Check the WLS console to ensure the log level for the server is set to INFO or DEBUG)

 ####<Aug 28, 2012 12:26:18 PM PDT> <Notice> <Stdout> <soabpm-server> <AdminServer>
 <[ACTIVE] ExecuteThread: '12' for queue: 'weblogic.kernel.Default (self-tuning)'>